 - Completed a 10-month mindfulness Intensive Practice Program at UCLA’s Mindful Awareness Research Center (MARC)

 - Presented ‘WTF is UX’ and consulting on UX Design as a Hack for LA volunteer

 - Attended dozens of UX Design and Research events all over California, including Adobe MAX’s UX Leaders Summit

 - Tried several kinds of yoga at the Wanderlust festivals, where I got to see Elizabeth Gilbert speak (blew my mind!)

 - Hosted an “unconference” session called Mindfulness Meditation and How it Helps at Code for America’s Brigade Congress

 - Participated in the Code for America Summit in Oakland and the Brigade Congress in Cleveland

 3 Careers & 2 Bachelors: The Pre-UX Years

-In 2018, she was excited and honored to learn that her conceptual student product, ALEYE: Connect with Your Heart, was shortlisted in the 2018 IxDA Awards among a list of amazing professional and existing products.
+In 2018, I was beyond excited and honored to learn that my conceptual student product, ALEYE: Connect with Your Heart, was shortlisted in the 2018 IxDA Awards among a list of amazing professional and existing products.